nu-radio/NuRadioMC/NuRadioReco/autodoc/pages/detector.rst

 is read.
 Then any missing entries are substituted by those from the *default* station.
 Finally, if any event-specific changes for the current station and event are registered, the properties in question are replaced and the station is returned.

+One usage example are star-pattern CoREAS air shower simulations where every simulation has different station positions.
+Here, only the station positions are different between each event and saved at _event specific changes to the detector description_.

 Detector Description in Event Files
 ----------------------------